fedi-e2ee/public-key-directory-specification/Specification.md

 Sigsum integration fails, return an HTTP 500 response to the client and abort.

 Finally, make the appropriate changes to the local database (based on what action is to be performed).

+### TOTP

+Every Fediverse instance may enroll a secret key for use with [TOTP (RFC 6238)](https://www.rfc-editor.org/rfc/rfc6238.html).
+If one is enrolled for a given instance, an TOTP challenge will be required in order to successfully issue a [BurnDown](#burndown) protocol message, or to rotate or disenroll the TOTP secret.

+Every instance will have one TOTP secret that may be shared across administrators, for the following reasons:

+1. The Public Key Directory doesn't know which Actor on a given instance is an administrator, and which isn't.
+2. If an attacker gets root access to your instance, if TOTPs were per-Actor, they could just issue protocol messages from an Actor that has not enrolled a TOTP secret before.
+(Or enroll a fresh TOTP secret for a desired Actor.)

+Instead of per-Actor, we constrain the TOTP secret to affect the entire instance (should anyone choose to issue a BurnDown on behalf of other users).

+There are four TOTP operations, but none of them will result in a Protocol Message or change to the underlying Merkle Tree state.

+#### TOTP Configuration

+* Time window size: **`30` seconds**
+* Hash function: **`SHA-512`**
+* OTP length: **`8` digits**

+Some authenticator apps do not support these parameters.

+#### TOTP Enrollment

+Clients **MUST** generate at least 192 bits of randomness (preferably 256), then encode this with base32 (RFC 4648).
+This will serve as the TOTP secret key.

+This secret must be shared with the Public Key Directory instance, [encrypted with HPKE like Protocol Messages](#encryption-of-protocol-messages).

+In addition, the one-time passwords for two successive time windows must be included.
+Both of these one-time passwords **MUST** be valid for the decrypted secret key before it is accepted by the Public Key Directory.

+See the [corresponding JSON REST API endpoint](#post-apitotpenroll) for details.

+#### TOTP Disenrollment

+This removes the TOTP shared secret for this instance stored in the Public Key Directory.

+This disables TOTP verification for BurnDown messages issued by the entire instance.

+See the [corresponding JSON REST API endpoint](#post-apitotpdisenroll) for details.

+#### TOTP Rotation

+This is congruent to disenrolling the old secret and enrolling a new secret in one step.

+See the [corresponding JSON REST API endpoint](#post-apitotprotate) for details.

+#### TOTP Signatures

+HTTP requests to enroll, disenroll, or rotate the TOTP secret will include a [construction congruent to protocol signatures](#protocol-signatures), with the following tweaks:

+* The `action` will simply be `totp-enroll`, `totp-disenroll`, or `totp-rotate`.
+* The `message` key will be replaced with `enrollment`, `disenrollment`, or `rotation`.
+    * Its contents will be serialized exactly the same as Protocol Messages, to facilitate code reuse.
+* The `recent-merkle-root` will be omitted.

+Each message-equivalent object **MUST** have an `actor-id` field, which allows the Public Key Directory software know which public key to use when verifying the message.

+The Public Key Directory software **MUST** verify that the Actor ID belongs to the instance in scope for the TOTP.
+Additionally, the HTTP Signature on the HTTP request body **MUST** also match the public key for the same actor.

+#### TOTP Verification

+Per [RFC 6238, Section 5.2](https://datatracker.ietf.org/doc/html/rfc6238#section-5.2), each one-time password will have a time-window size of 30 seconds, and a maximum of 2 previous windows will be accepted.

+When enrolling, two successive one-time passwords are necessary (both (t) and (t-1) for any given time window, t).

+During validation, only one valid window is accepted.

 ### JSON REST API